Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Acknowledgments

 \section{Acknowledgments}

 Atticus Rex was supported in parts by the National Science Foundation under Grant No. DGE-2039655 and by the Department of Defense (DoD) High Performance Computing Modernization Program in collaboration with an appointment to the DoD Research Participation Program administered by the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy (DOE) and the DoD.
 ORISE is managed by ORAU under DOE contract number DE-SC0014664.
-Elizabeth Qian was supported in parts by the US Department of Energy Office of Science under DE-SC0024721 and by the National Science Foundation under EDSE 2442140.
+Elizabeth Qian was supported in parts by the US Department of Energy Office of Science under DE-SC0024721.
+Both authors acknowledge partial support by the National Science Foundation under CMMI-2442140.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF, DoD, DOE, or ORAU/ORISE.